-Stormwater runoff volumes (specific to Far Hills Borough, Somerset County) associated impervious surfaces have been calculated for the following storms: the New Jersey water quality design storm of 1.25 inches of rain, an annual rainfall of 44 inches, the 2-year design storm (3.34 inches of rain), the 10-year design storm (5.01 inches of rain), and the 100-year design storm (8.21 inches of rain).
+Stormwater runoff volumes (specific to Secaucus, Hudson County) associated with impervious surfaces have been calculated for the following storms: the New Jersey water quality design storm of 1.25 inches of rain, an annual rainfall of 44 inches, the 2-year design storm (3.31 inches of rain), the 10year design storm (5.02 inches of rain), and the 100-year design storm (8.31 inches of rain).
 These runoff volumes are summarized in Table 2.
-A substantial amount of rainwater drains from impervious surfaces in Template Township.
-For example, if the stormwater runoff from one water quality storm (1.25 inches of rain) in the Raritan River North Branch subwatershed was harvested and purified, it could supply water to 32 homes for a year (assuming 300 gallons per day per home).
+A substantial amount of rainwater drains from impervious surfaces in Secaucus.
+For example, if the stormwater runoff from one water quality storm (1.25 inches of rain) in the Hackensack River subwatershed was harvested and purified, it could supply water to 665 homes for a year (assuming 300 gallons per day per home).